-- 2A.23 Relocate the Senior Center elsewhere in Denton, creating a new stateof-the-art facility for seniors and turning this area of Quakertown Park back to green park space. - 2A.24 Re-vision the Civic Pool to an interactive and artistic spray feature, play area, and community sunning hill. - provide much needed space for city staff in a modern facility while preserving the existing O'Neil Ford building. - 2A.26 Update the landscaping around the Civic Center and the Emily Fowler Central Library to provide more outdoor space for activities and events at these facilities.
+- 2A.23 Relocate the Senior Center elsewhere in Denton, creating a new stateof-the-art facility for seniors and turning this area of Quakertown Park back to green park space. - 2A.24 Re-vision the Civic Pool to an interactive and artistic spray feature, play area, and community sunning hill. - 2A.25 Expand City Hall to the south to provide much needed space for city staff in a modern facility while preserving the existing O'Neil Ford building. - 2A.26 Update the landscaping around the Civic Center and the Emily Fowler Central Library to provide more outdoor space for activities and events at these facilities.